usds/website-redesign/README.md

 Soon, this repo will also contain our assets on [whitehouse.gov](https://www.whitehouse.gov/digital/united-states-digital-service).

-The site is built on the [U.S. Web Design Standards](https://playbook.cio.gov/designstandards/).
+The site is built on the [U.S. Web Design Standards](https://playbook.cio.gov/designstandards/) and uses Jekyll to generate static pages.

-Use
+Setup
 ---

+Install Jekyll

+  gem install jekyll

+Running
+---

+  jekyll serve

-Production-ready assets can be found in /dist.
+Production-ready assets can be found in /_site.
 Just open `dist/index.html` in any browser and you can view the finished product.

-While this is a static site right now, we might add some dynamic content later on.
-To that end, we provide a small express.js server, which you can run via:

-    npm start